kubernetes/website/docs/concepts/cluster-administration/networking.md

 different machines can not reach each other - in fact they may end up with the exact same network ranges and IP addresses.

-In order for Docker containers to communicate across nodes, they must be allocated ports on the machine's own IP address, which are then forwarded or proxied to the containers.
-This obviously means that containers must either coordinate which ports they use very carefully or else be allocated ports dynamically.
+In order for Docker containers to communicate across nodes, there must be allocated ports on the machine’s own IP address, which are then forwarded or proxied to the containers.
+This obviously means that containers must either coordinate which ports they use very carefully or ports must be allocated dynamically.

 ## Kubernetes model